The Genius of Traveling by Train

 The train was easy to catch and only had a handful of stops before reaching our exiting point.
 It was quick and simple!
 We both relaxed back in our seats on a double-decker train, put in our headphones, and admired the Netherlands countryside as it passed by.

 We Didn’t Know What We Were Missing

 Living our life in the US, we had no idea what we were missing.
-We left home 2-3 hours early (well, only an hour early for the quiet Boise airport!), we showed our ID and boarding pass, took our shoes off and took out our laptops.
-We accepted security pat downs and grudgingly accepted the smaller and smaller cabin spaces, and we felt thrilled to get a small beverage and peanut-free snack on board.
-We were sold the dream of flying and thought it was the way to see the world.
+When traveling we were accustom to leaving our home two to three hours early (well, only an hour early for the quiet Boise airport!), showing our ID and boarding pass, taking off our shoes off and taking out our laptops.
+We accepted security pat downs and grudgingly accepted the smaller and smaller cabin spaces.
+We were thrilled when we got a small beverage and peanut-free snack on board the plane.

 When we’re not familiar with the train companies servicing the route we need to take, we have three tools we rely on that get the job done.

 Use Google Transit and enter in your starting and ending points.
 If you want, add additional filters for method of transportation preferred and route preferences.
 Click on 'Get Directions' and then select the route that you want more details on.
 This presents you with the company and website information so that you can purchase your tickets.